This Is Why We Can't Have Nice Things (Mapping the Relationship between Online Trolling and Mainstream Culture)

 Why the troll problem is actually a culture problem: how online trolling fits comfortably within today's media landscape.

-Unlike Amazon and other retailers who may also offer This Is Why We Can't Have Nice Things (Mapping the Relationship between Online Trolling and Mainstream Culture) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry This Is Why We Can't Have Nice Things (Mapping the Relationship between Online Trolling and Mainstream Culture), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details